opensafely/documentation/docs/codelist-creation.md

 This is a short video showing how to build a pseudoBNF medication codelist.
 For OpenSAFELY studies you can convert this to NHS Dictionary of Medicines and Devices codelist which we briefly mention at the end of the video.

-Very briefly, we recommend that you and agree medication codelists using the pseudoBNF coding system and convert this to dm+d for use in study definitions.
+Very briefly, we recommend that you build and agree medication codelists using the pseudoBNF coding system and convert this to dm+d for use in study definitions.
 You can read more about the uses and differences between pseudoBNF, dm+d and SNOMED CT on [our blog](https://www.bennett.ox.ac.uk/blog/2022/11/difference-between-bnf-dm-d-and-snomed-ct-codes/).